Also known as muscle dysmorphia, it is a pathological concern with muscle and thinness, mainly affecting male bodybuilders.

 - How would you like your body to look?

 - How do you think the ideal male body should be?

-- What do you think others think your body is?
+- What do you think others believe your body is?

 Subjects were presented with various body types and asked to select the one that most closely resembled their own.

-In the first two questions, the children selected body types that weighed 30 to 40 pounds more than the reference image, while the answers to the third question revealed that they perceived that their bodies were much thinner and weaker than they were. they really were.
+In the first two questions, the children selected body types that weighed 30 to 40 pounds more than the reference image, while the answers to the third question revealed that they perceived that their bodies were much thinner and weaker than they were.
+They were.

 Some guys even asked if they could enlarge the larger image.

 This phenomenon is not isolated from the United States; Similar results were obtained in Europe and South Africa.